-The Board with the duty of reviewing and monitoring the effectiveness of the Group's internal control system.
-In carrying out this responsibility, they relies significantly on the support of audit focus carry out internal audits on various operating units within the Group based on a risk-based audit plan approved annually by the Board.
-Based on this audits, internal audit provides the Board with quarterly reports highlighting observations, recommendation and management action plans to improve the internal control systems.
+The Board with the duty of reviewing and monitoring the effectiveness of the Group's internal control systems.
+In carrying out this responsibility, they relies significantly on the support of audit focus carries out internal audits on various operating units within the Group based on a risk-based audit plan approved annually by the Board.
+Based on these audits, internal audit provides the Board with quarterly reports highlighting observations, recommendations and management action plans to improve the internal control systems.